salejandro/EGiG-MBIOD/README.md

 # Comparative Genomics course - Master in Genetics and Genomics UB
-Repository reserved for the contents of the practicals (manuals, data files and scripts)
+Repository reserved for practical guides, data files and scripts